FlatIO/api-client-js/docs/ScoreApi.md

 <a name="getScoreRevision"></a>
 # **getScoreRevision**
-> ScoreRevision getScoreRevision(score, revision, )
+> ScoreRevision getScoreRevision(score, revision, , opts)

 Get a score revision